Diana Butler Bass: Speaking appearances

-Bass has also preached at St. Paul's Cathedral in London, the Washington National Cathedral, The Riverside Church in New York City, and many other churches in the United States and Canada.

 Awards and recognition

 Two of her books, Strength for the Journey and Christianity for the Rest of Us, have been named among the best books of their respective years by Publishers Weekly.
 Christianity for the Rest of Us was named book of the year by the Academy of Parish Clergy.
 Standing Against the Whirlwind was awarded the Frank S. and Elizabeth D. Brewer Prize by the American Society of Church History.
 Grounded: Finding God in the World and Grateful: The Transformative Power of Giving Thanks won the Wilbur Award as the best nonfiction book of the year from the Religion Communicators Council in 2017 and 2019, respectively.
-Grounded was also named the Book of the Year by the Religion Newswriters Association in 2016.
-As well, Bass has received multiple Gold and Silver awards from Nautilus Book Awards and Illuminations Book Awards.

-Her work has been written about by USA Today, U.S. News & World Report, Newsweek, The Washington Post, the Los Angeles Times, and other papers, including the Pittsburgh Post-Gazette.
+Newspapers and magazines that have covered her work include USA Today, U.S. News & World Report, Newsweek, The Washington Post, the Los Angeles Times, and the Pittsburgh Post-Gazette.

-Personal life

-Following her first marriage, she married Richard Bass on January 18, 1997, She is the mother of a daughter, Emma.
-Her sister-in-law, Dorothy C. Bass, is a theologian of Christian practice.